 South India is religiously diverse.
 For example, 84% of Karnataka’s inhabitants are Hindus, while (at 13%) Muslims form the largest ethnoreligious minority.
 Muslims face both structural inequalities and communal violence.
-In 2002, for example, a pogrom killed over a thousand Muslims in Gujarat (Dhattiwala & Biggs, 2012).
 In recent years, anti-Muslim violence has been increasing (Amnesty International, 2017).
 Religion is intertwined with two currents of Indian nationalism (Menski, 2009).
 On the one hand, the secular foundations of the Indian State resulted from an inclusive nationalism that strives to include Indians of all religions.
-On the other hand, Hindu nationalism (Hindutva) is an ideology that equates being Indian with being Hindu, and thus excludes Muslims from the national identity.
-Narendra Modi’s Bharatiya Janata Party government espouses Hindutva, and enjoys broad support in the Indian population (Pew Research Center, 2017).
+On the other hand, Hindu nationalism is an ideology that equates being Indian with being Hindu, and thus excludes Muslims from the national identity..

 We investigated how South Indians’ caste, religion, and nationality shape whom they include in their ingroup, and whom they exclude.
 Beyond group differences, we examined why individuals differ in whom they consider “us” and “not us”.
 Specifically, we hypothesised that positive contact and cross-group friendship would foster more inclusive identities, while negative contact would lead to less inclusive identities.
 Alternatively, we tested whether ideological preferences for social dominance (Sidanius & Pratto, 1999) would motivate individuals to exclude lower-status outgroups.
 Aside from studying why individuals differ in whom they categorize “us” and “not us”, we examined whether identity construals influenced their attitudes and beliefs.
 We hypothesised that categorizing someone as “us” would foster more favourable attitudes and less social distance toward that person.
 More broadly, we expected that more inclusive identities would be associated with less perceived intergroup threat.
 We also tested whether more inclusive identities increase support for reservation policies among advantaged-group members, but decrease support for these policies among disadvantaged-group members.